abhishek-kumar-code/Redfish_Public/Specification.md

 In the context of this clause, the term OEM refers to any company, manufacturer, or organization that is providing or defining an extension to the DMTF-published schema and functionality for Redfish.
 The base schema for Redfish-specified resources include an empty complex type property called "Oem" whose value can be used to encapsulate one or more OEM-specified complex properties.
 The Oem property in the standard Redfish schema is thus a predefined placeholder that is available for OEM-specific property definitions.

 Correct use of the Oem property requires defining the metadata for an OEM-specified complex type that can be referenced within the Oem property.
 The following fragment is an example of an XML schema that defines a pair of OEM-specific properties under the complex type "AnvilType1".
-(Other schema elements that would typically be present, such as XML and OData schema description identifiers, are not shown in order to simplify the example).
+(Other schema elements that would typically be present, such as XML and OData schema description identifiers, are not shown to simplify the example).

 ~~~xml
   <Schema Namespace="Contoso.v1_2_0">